CyberFlameGO/svnpython/PCbuild/readme.txt

-Building Python using VC++ 7.1
+Building Python using VC++ 6.0 or 5.0
 -------------------------------------
 This directory is used to build Python for Win32 platforms, e.g. Windows 95, 98 and NT.
-It requires Microsoft Visual C++ 7.1 (a.k.a.
-Visual Studio .NET 2003).
+It requires Microsoft Visual C++ 6.x or 5.x.
 (For other Windows platforms and compilers, see ../PC/readme.txt.)

-All you need to do is open the workspace "pcbuild.sln" in MSVC++, select the Debug or Release setting (using "Solution Configuration" from the "Standard" toolbar"), and build the projects.
+All you need to do is open the workspace "pcbuild.dsw" in MSVC++, select the Debug or Release setting (using Build -> Set Active Configuration...), and build the projects.

 The proper order to build subprojects:

-1) pythoncore (this builds the main Python DLL and library files, python26.{dll, lib} in Release mode)
+1) pythoncore (this builds the main Python DLL and library files, python21.{dll, lib} in Release mode)
               NOTE:  in previous releases, this subproject was named after the release number, e.g. python20.